Point of Interest Broker

 The observing planning tool assists with planning follow-up observations.
 Users can choose from a list of observatories, or enter their own.

-It includes a display of the moon's position according to the latitude of the observer.
+It includes a diagram of the moon's position according to the latitude of the observer.

 Light Curve Features